criblio/collector-templates/collectors/rest/alphasoc_findings/README.md

 7. Click **Save**.

 ## Testing
 The AlphaSOC REST API does not yet support passing of earliest/latest time values into the query.
-The initial query will capture 3 dayas worth of data then Cribl tream state tracking will ensure incremental updates after that.
+The initial query will capture 3 days worth of data then Cribl Stream state tracking will ensure incremental updates after that.

 Perform a Preview: